 September 10, 2020

-In celebration of #BlackJewishUnity Week, September 6-11, the American Jewish Committee (AJC) and the National Urban League have compiled a list of ten great moments that highlight the strong ties between America’s Black and Jewish communities.
+American Jewish Committee (AJC) and the National Urban League in 2020 compiled a list of ten great moments that highlight the strong ties between America’s Black and Jewish communities.

 Born in 1862 in Springfield, Illinois, Julius Rosenwald, founder and president of Sears Roebuck and the son of German Jewish immigrants, contributed more generously to the welfare of Southern Black people than did any philanthropist in American history up until that time.
 He provided over $70 million to build and repair Black schools in African American neighborhoods in the South.